gigwegbe/synthetic_data_with_nvidia_replicator_and_edge_impulse/publish.md

 # Run the simulation graph
 rep.orchestrator.run()
 ```
-To ensure we generated photorealistic images, we switched to RTXinteractive(Path Tracing) mode, which gave high-fidelity renderings.
+To ensure we generated photorealistic images, we switched to <strong>RTXinteractive(Path Tracing)</strong> mode, which gave high-fidelity renderings.

 Data generation process |
 --- |